 What Can I Expect from Schofield King Lawyers?

-Let us find out if you’re covered.
+Let us find out if you’re covered or otherwise eligible for a Total Permanent Disability Claim.
 We frequently find policies of insurance that people have been completely unaware of.
 It may also be the case that you have multiple policies through different superannuation accounts.
 TPD insurance can be claimed in addition to a Workers Compensation payment, Motor Accident compensation and other kinds of compensation.

 We offer ‘No Win, No Fee’ and fixed fee costing arrangements.
 For more about our Cost promise, click here.

-If you feel you may have a TPD claim, or you just want to make sure you’re not missing out on something you may be entitled to, please contact us for a no obligation consultation.
+If you feel you may have a Total Permanent Disability (TPD) claim, or you just want to make sure you’re not missing out on something you may be entitled to, please contact us for a no obligation consultation.
 Alternatively, begin the process now by using our virtual lawyer questionnaire (coming soon) to begin a case assessment.
 This can be done in under 2 minutes.

 Let us do our best to make insurance pay.